Brian Dempsey paints, draws, writes, and noodles on his guitar from a small cabin studio in the Pacific Northwest on Vashon Island, WA.

 And in between the trees and babbling brooks and afternoon light of make-believe, there might be another wanderer.
 A fellow traveler who speaks the poetry of mountains and carries bees in his beard.

-The Man with Bees in His Beard is due Spring 2019.
+The Man with Bees in His Beard is now published.